ysmohan/resbaz-gitbook-latex/README.md

 ### Learning objectives

+After reading this chapter, you will understand:

-1. Understand what LaTeX is and how it compares to other document creation tools.
+1. What LaTeX is and how it compares to other document creation systems.
-2. Understand the basic structure of any LaTeX document.
+2. The basic structure of any LaTeX document.
-3. Understand the applicability of LaTeX in a wide variety of disciplines.
+3. The applicability of LaTeX in a wide variety of disciplines.

 Background and context